pip-services/pip-services-docs/content/en/net/tutorials/data_microservice/step7.md

 gitUrl: "https://github.com/pip-services-samples/service-beacons-dotnet"
 ---

 To run our microservice, we need to add just one last bit of code.
-In the bin folder, create a **Program.cs** file with the following code:
+In the bin folder, we create a **Program.cs** file with the following code:

 **/src/service/process/Program.cs**